Frequently Asked Questions about GSPIA Admissions

 Because GSPIA’s admissions process is holistic, applicants with weaker GPAs can be considered for admission if they have exceptionally strong credentials in other areas, such as work experience.

-Q: Does GSPIA have a minimum GRE score?
+Q: Does GSPIA require the GRE or GMAT?

 Q: What is GSPIA’s minimum TOEFL/IELTS Score?

 A: International applicants are required to take either the TOEFL or IELTS to demonstrate their English language proficiency.
-The minimum TOEFL score required for admission is 80 on the Internet-based test (213 on the computer-based test), but it is strongly preferred that applicants score 90 (233 CBT) or above.
-The minimum IELTS score is 7.0 – both overall and in each of the individual subsections.
+The minimum TOEFL score required for admission is 80 on the Internet-based test, although 90 or above is strongly preferred.
+The minimum IELTS score required for admission is 6.5 (overall, and in each of the subsections).
+GSPIA's institutional code is 2574.

 Q: What majors are appropriate for someone applying to GSPIA?